Discretionary Fiscal Policy: Strategic Fiscal Action for Economic Resilience

 Discretionary fiscal policy consists of two main components: government spending and taxation.
 By adjusting these levers, policymakers can influence the level of aggregate demand in the economy and steer it towards desired outcomes.

 • Taxation: Changes in taxation can also have a significant on the economy.
 Lowering taxes puts more money in the hands of consumers and businesses, leading to increased spending and investment.
 On the other hand, raising taxes can reduce disposable and dampen economic activity.
-In 2017, the Trump administration passed the Tax Cuts and Jobs Act, which lowered corporate and individual tax rates to stimulate economic growth.
+In 2017, the Trump administration passed the Tax Cuts and Jobs Act, which lowered corporate and individual tax to stimulate economic growth.

 By strategically adjusting government spending and taxation, policymakers can influence the overall level of economic activity and steer the economy towards stability and growth.